tychosoft/tychoext/FEATURES.md

 ## templates.cs

-Just some simple templates for language features or libraries that seem missing or incomplete.
+Just some simple templates for C# features that seem missing or incomplete.

 ## timers.cs